Wounded Veteran Turns Injury into Innovation

 The team developed a cooling device for prosthetics – and a way to market the product.

-Before Gary Walters graduated with a Bachelors in Engineering Monday, he and his teammates had already started a company to market the device he designed for his engineering team’s Capstone project.
+Before Gary Walters graduated with a bachelors degree in engineering Monday, he and his teammates had already started a company to market the device he designed for his engineering team’s Capstone project.

 "I was cutting my grass last summer and trying to think of a project to do and I thought, 'You know, this heat build-up in the prosthetics is an issue for everybody,'" Walters said.